marcopza/SNXS-backend/README.md

 ## Important security reccomendations
 Whether you run this backend in your own PC or at a virtual machine, make sure to:
 - Create an specific user which executes the application, and ensure they do not have superuser privileges.
 While the application uses shlex and popen to mitigate shell injections, a step further is making it imposible to indirectly ruin your computer.
 - Never pentest against a domain/web application which isn't yours without having written permission.
-Testing and attempting to use EZsec agaisnt a domain without the owner's permission could warrant legal action agaisnt yourself for which we are not responsible for.
+Testing and attempting to use SNXS agaisnt a domain without the owner's permission could warrant legal action agaisnt yourself for which we are not responsible for.
 Use the tool wisely.

 ## Outputs and vulnerability coverage:
 Our application is in no shape or form a silver bullet for detecting SQL, NoSQL injections and XSS.
 There are a few points to have in mind: